envoyproxy/gateway/docs/latest/design/tcp-udp-design.md

 For TCP, Envoy terminates the downstream connection, connects the upstream with its own IP address, and proxies the TCP traffic from the downstream to the upstream.

-For UDP, Envoy receives UDP packages from the downstream, and uses its own IP address as the sender IP address when proxying the UDP packages to the upstream.
+For UDP, Envoy receives UDP datagrams from the downstream, and uses its own IP address as the sender IP address when proxying the UDP datagrams to the upstream.

-In this mode, the upstream will see Envoy's IP address.
+In this mode, the upstream will see Envoy's IP address and port.

 ## Transparent Proxy Mode
 For TCP, Envoy terminates the downstream connection, connects the upstream with the downstream IP address, and proxies the TCP traffic from the downstream to the upstream.

-For UDP, Envoy receives UDP packages from the downstream, and uses the downstream IP address as the sender IP address when proxying the UDP packages to the upstream.
+For UDP, Envoy receives UDP datagrams from the downstream, and uses the downstream IP address as the sender IP address when proxying the UDP datagrams to the upstream.

-In this mode, the upstream will see the original downstream IP address.
+In this mode, the upstream will see the original downstream IP address and Envoy's mac address.

 Note: Even in transparent mode, the upstream can't see the port number of the downstream because Envoy doesn't forward the port number.